littensy/charm/README.md

     - The [`computed()`](#computedgetter) callback now gets called with the previous computed value
     - Optimized `computed()` to use lazy evaluation instead of eager updates
     - Optimized `mapped()` to only map values that changed in the original table
-    - Effect execution and ordering is more reliable

 ---